 - Pinch kosher salt

-- Generous pinch freshly grated nutmeg (optional; see note above)
+- Generous pinch freshly grated nutmeg (optional; see note)

-- 2 drops almond extract (optional; see note above)
+- 2 drops almond extract (optional; see note)

 - For the Biscuit Topping: